Anil1111/Academic-Projects-Tutorials/XNotes/VSCode.md

 1. **Set git-bash as default terminal**:
 Press `Ctrl+Shift+P` and enter `terminal.integrated.shell.windows` in search bar, there add the path to the git-bash: `C:\Program Files\Git\bin\bashe.exe`
 2. `File --> AutoSave` set autosave on
+3. Select the `file icon theme` from command pallette
+    - You can use this to change the file icon theme from VSCode to others like material
+4. Select the `Color Theme` from command pallette

 ---